Demographics of South America: Racial

 The Falklands are a homogeneous society, with the majority of inhabitants descended from Scottish and Welsh immigrants who settled the territory in 1833.
 Other groups are English, French, Gibraltarian, Scandinavian, Saint Helenian and Argentine.

 Indigenous peoples

-Indigenous people make up about half of the population of Peru and Bolivia.
+Indigenous people make up about half of the population of Bolivia.
 In many places indigenous people still practice a traditional lifestyle based on subsistence agriculture or as hunter-gatherers.
-There are still some uncontacted tribes residing in the Amazon Rainforest.
+There are still some uncontacted tribes residing in the Amazon rainforest.

 Argentina

 Argentina's indigenous population in 2010 was about 900,329 (2.38% of total population); this figure includes 457,363 people who self-identified as belonging to an indigenous ethnic group, and the remaining 142,966 who recognized themselves as first-generation descendants of an Amerindian people.
 The ten most populous indigenous peoples are the Mapuche (113,680 people), the Kolla (70,505), the Toba (69,452) and the Guaraní (68,454).

 Bolivia

 In Bolivia, a 62% majority of residents over the age of 15 self-identify as belonging to an indigenous people, while another 3.7% grew up with an indigenous mother tongue yet do not self-identify as indigenous.
 Including both of these categories, and children under 15, some 66.4% of Bolivia's population was registered as indigenous in the 2001 Census.
 The largest indigenous ethnic groups are: Quechua (about 2,500,000 people), Aymara (2,000,000), Chiquitano (181.000), Guaraní (126.000) and Mojeño (69,000).